 After a little aimless driving, I found the blackberry patch.
 All of the bushes were fruiting, but only about a third of the berries seemed ripe.
 (Pro tip: If they’re ripe, they detach from the vine easily with a gentile tug.)
 In about 20 minutes, I had filled my bucket up with enough berries to fit in 10 of the grocery store blackberry containers.

 I went for peaches next, but it took me a few minutes to figure out exactly which grove of trees the kid back at the shop had been talking about.
 Once I found the right trees, though, picking peaches was easy.
 I’m short, but there were plenty of fuzzy, ripe peaches dangling within reach.

 When I got back to headquarters, my fruit was weighed and put into bags – $13 for about two pounds of blackberries and 20-ish peaches.
 I also picked up a few other vegetables – tomatoes, squash and potatoes – that were grown on nearby farms.

 Before you head out to pick your own fruit, there are a few things you need to know.
 First, Jones Orchard isn’t a grocery store, it’s a farm.
 You’re going to have to contend with nature.
 There will be bugs and high grass and sunshine.
 Wear real shoes and slather on some sunscreen and you’ll be just fine.
 Also, blackberry bushes have thorns, so be careful, especially if you’re reaching for a super ripe berry in the middle of the bush.

 Jones Orchard is open daily from 8 a.m. until 6 p.m.
-If you can't make it out to Millington to pick your own, you can find Jones fruit in Memphis at the Memphis Farmers Market, Botanic Gardens Farmers Market, Agricenter Farmers Market, Cooper Young Farmers Market and the Collierville Farmers Market.
+If you can’t make it out to Millington to pick your own, you can find fresh local produce at any of the Mid-South and Memphis area farmers markets.